 Then the natural tendency to cover the trigger actually ADDED a problem for the Glock that wasn't there for the 1911: if that trigger finger, or clothing, is inside the guard even a little bit, then the side of the trigger finger strikes the leather covering for the trigger even the tip of the finger on the trigger makes a BANG!
 And a bullet down the thigh at best; or into the femoral artery if IWB at worst.
 Perhaps even into the chap standing behind someone wearing a horizontal shoulder holster system.
 THIS IS DIFFERENT FROM THE 1911 which trigger can't be pressed to fire the pistol when (1) the pistol is in condition 3, or (2) the grip safety is still released, or (3) the thumb safety is 'on'/'up'.

-It has safeties inside it, you say.
+Okay, but the Glock has safeties inside it, you say.
 It's even called a 'safe action' pistol.
-Again, it doesnt' really.
-It's a striker pistol that is carried with the pistol almost fully cocked; and pulling the trigger completes the cocking and fires it.
-Even if it's a third party who pulls the trigger.
+Again, it doesn't, not really.
+It's a striker pistol that is carried with the pistol almost fully cocked; and pulling the trigger merely completes the cocking of the striker and then releases it to strike the primer.

 And the strap over the hammer of the 1911, conventional or thumbsnap, ADDED a layer of safety against the trigger being pulled and the hammer dropping (or on a DA pistol, the hammer rising during the firing action).
-But on the Glock action there is NO hammer; the holster cannot add safety here.
+But on the Glock action there is NO hammer; so the holster cannot add safety here.
 Yet its familiar 'look' from the 1911 days makes it appear that it does the same for the Glock.

-So holster makers, who surely realize that they are not adding any levels of actual safety to striker pistols, do what I wouldn't do: they tell themselves they 'have to' make holsters for them.
+So holster makers, who surely realize that they are not adding any levels of actual safety to striker pistols, do what I wouldn't do: they tell themselves they 'have to' make holsters for them; so they do.
 How else will they make a sale, and then make money?
-And this led to holsters for the Glock that LOOK like holsters for the 1911, and that they were then as safe as they always were -- with the 1911.
+And this led to holsters for the Glock that LOOK like holsters for the 1911, because of the thinking that they are as safe as they always were with the 1911.